 About Oui The People

 I had seen ads for the razor and shaving products while scrolling through Instagram.
 I’m not usually a rose gold person, but something about the shiny razor and simple packaging caught my eye (the razor is also available in matte black if that’s more your style).
 Maybe it was how luxurious it looked, but I knew I had to try it—plus, who doesn’t want to support a woman-run company?
-Karen Young, the founder of Oui The People (formerly Oui Shave), built her company when she realized she wasn’t the only person who really hated shaving.
+Karen Young, the CEO and founder of Oui The People (formerly Oui Shave), built her company when she realized she wasn’t the only person who really hated shaving.
 Not to mention, it messed with her skin, too.
 She focused on creating a product that's nice to use and could become part of a self-care ritual.
 The name change came from wanting to "make sure we left room for anyone who connects with the brand to feel at home here,” especially non-binary customers.

 The name change came from wanting to "make sure we left room for anyone who connects with the brand to feel at home here,” especially non-binary customers.